stellocms/stelloCMS/doc/en/README.md

 ### Creating Plugins
 To create a new plugin:
-1. Follow the defined plugin structure
+1. Follow the defined plugin structure and naming conventions (use PascalCase for plugin name)
 2. Use appropriate namespace (`App\Plugins\{PluginName}\...`)
 3. Add database migrations if needed
+4. Optionally, add `install.php` with `{PluginName}Installer` class for dynamic table management
-4. Use `view_theme()` helper for plugin view rendering
+5. Use `view_theme()` helper for plugin view rendering

 ## Troubleshooting